About Lebanon

 The Lebanon Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Cherokee County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Lebanon, Georgia residents are available through the local police department and authorized providers in Cherokee County.
+Fingerprinting services for Lebanon, Georgia residents are available through local police (where present) and authorized providers in Cherokee County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Cherokee County Sheriff's Office for scheduling and fees.

 To register to vote in Lebanon, Georgia, residents can register online through the Georgia Secretary of State's website, by mail, or in person at the Cherokee County elections office.
 Georgia requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Georgia Secretary of State's voter lookup tool.
 For local municipal elections in Lebanon, contact the Cherokee County Clerk's office for schedules and ballot information.